SophieTh/und_Sophie_2016/README.rst

 -------------
 Code documentation will be added soon.
 For using pySRU, start with prepared simulations in Sumulation.py

-A comparison of the pySRU results with other codes can be bound at: https://github.com/SophieTh/und_Sophie_2016/blob/master/doc/pySRU_comparison.pdf
+A comparison of the pySRU results with other codes can be found at: https://github.com/SophieTh/und_Sophie_2016/blob/master/doc/pySRU_comparison.pdf

 A document including the formulas and algorithms used is: